OMEP Australia Project Grants

 Please submit your completed Project Grants Application by the closing date above.

 An email will be sent to you confirming receipt of your application with 5 working days.
-You will be advised of the outcome of your application by 13 December 2024.

 If you have any questions about the Project Grant selection process please contact Kym Simoncini, OMEP Australia National President: [email protected]

 "*" indicates required fields